The Complete Guide to Studying Permaculture in Europe (2026)

 Social permaculture and governance

 In Europe, PDCs are offered by independent centers, eco-villages, regenerative farms, and educational institutes.
-Certification standards are decentralized, so the quality of instruction depends heavily on the teachers and site context.
+Certification standards are decentralised, so the quality of instruction depends heavily on the teachers and the site context.

 How to Evaluate a Permaculture Course in Europe